al-skobelev/picat-mode/README.md

 ## Commentary: ##

 The major mode for editing Picat code.
 It is loozely inspired by prolog-mode and Reinhard Urban's picat-mode.
+It provides indentation, syntax highlighting, and basic ineraction with the Picat process.

 ## Known-issues: ##
 - I have no idea how to handle indentation for do-while loops.